alirafay265/TicTacToe/TicTacToe.md

    - Download and install Dev C++ from [here](https://sourceforge.net/projects/orwelldevcpp/).

 2. **Clone the Repository**
-   - Clone this repository to your local machine using:
+   - Clone this repository to your local machine using:<br>
      ```bash
      git clone https://github.com/alirafay265/myprojects.git
      ```